-The International Monetary Fund forecasts indicated that the growth for the Kuwaiti economy, as real gross domestic product recording a growth of 8.7% in 2022 and 2.6% in 2023.
+The International Monetary Fund forecasts indicated that the growth for the Kuwaiti economy, as real gross domestic product will be recording a growth of 3.6% in 2024.

-By the end of February 2023, the eleventh month of the current fiscal year 2023/2022, the average price of Kuwaiti oil per barrel reached about \$83.2, which is higher by about \$3.2 per barrel, or about 4% than the new assumed price estimated in the current budget which is \$80 per barrel and higher than the average assumed price rate for the previous fiscal year of \$45 per barrel.
-The last fiscal year 2021/2022, which ended at the end of last March, achieved an average price per barrel of Kuwaiti oil of about \$79.9, and the average price of a barrel for February 2023 was about 2.4% higher than the average price of a barrel for the previous fiscal year, and about \$2.8 higher per barrel than the new break-even price for the current budget of \$80.4 according to estimates (\$75 before the adjustments) of the Ministry of Finance, and after stopping the deduction of 10% of total revenues for the benefit of the Future Generations Reserve.
-This is according to the ALSHAL weekly economic report, issue No. 9, for the month of March 2023.
+The eleventh month of the current fiscal year 2023/2024 ended with the end of February 2024, with an average price of a barrel of Kuwaiti oil for February 2024 reaching about 81.1 US dollars, which is higher by about 11.1 US dollars per barrel, or about 15.8% than the new hypothetical price estimated in the current budget is \$70 per barrel.
+The last fiscal year 2022/2023, which ended at the end of last March, achieved an average price of a barrel of Kuwaiti oil amounting to about 97.1 US dollars, and the average price of a barrel for the month of February 2024 was about 16.5% lower than the average price of a barrel for the last fiscal year, and about 12.7% lower compared to the new breakeven price of the current budget is 92.9 US dollars, according to the Ministry of Finance's estimates and after stopping the deduction of 10% of total revenues for the benefit of the Future Generations Reserve, it is probably that the general budget for the current fiscal year 2023/2024 will record a deficit of 3.464 billion Kuwaiti dinars, with the probability of changing this number slightly according to the change in the average price of a barrel of oil for the last month of the current fiscal year.
+Achieving any savings in some public expenses.
+This is according to the weekly economic report (Issue No. 9 of 2024).